shoprunback/documentation/source/includes/php/api_elements/_order.md

 // Mandatory nested elements

-// The customer must be filled with the required parameters.
+// The mandatory nested elements must be filled with the required parameters.

 // Please read the doc showing how to correctly create a Customer.
 $order->customer = new \Shoprunback\Elements\Customer();

-// Each item must be filled with the required parameters.
 // Please read the doc showing how to correctly create a Item.
 $order->items = [];
 $order->items[] = new \Shoprunback\Elements\Item();